-- The effectiveness of the policies, practices, and people in place at the Company to help ensure strong, independent Board oversight; - The Company's performance and the effect the leadership structure could have on its performance; - The Board's performance and the effect the leadership structure could have on the Board's performance; - The Chairman's performance in the role; - The views of the Company's stockholders; and

-The practices at other companies and trends in governance.
+- The effectiveness of the policies, practices, and people in place at the Company to help ensure strong, independent Board oversight; - The Company's performance and the effect the leadership structure could have on its performance; - The Board's performance and the effect the leadership structure could have on the Board's performance; - The Chairman's performance in the role; - · The views of the Company's stockholders; and - The practices at other companies and trends in governance.

-If the Board determines that it remains in the best interests of the Company and its stockholders that the CEO serve as chairman, the lead independent director is considered and elected by the independent members of the Board.
+In the circumstance that the Board determines that it remains in the best interests of the Company and its stockholders that the CEO serve as Chairman, the independent members of the Board then elects a lead independent director.

 Overview of Lead Independent Director Responsibilities.
+The responsibilities of the lead independent director are well-defined.
 The lead independent director engages in regular communication between the independent directors and Mr. Bradway, keeping Mr. Bradway apprised of any concerns, issues, or determinations made during the independent sessions, and consults with Mr. Bradway on other matters pertinent to the Company and the Board.
-The lead independent director's responsibilities outlined in our Corporate Governance Principles include: